OpenBB-finance/OpenBB/website/content/sdk/installation.md

 ---
 title: Installation
 sidebar_position: 1
-description: Learn about the OpenBB SDK that provides programmatic access to all Terminal functions, allowing users to build their own tools and applications on the existing architecture.
+description: "Learn about the OpenBB SDK that provides programmatic access to all Terminal" functions, allowing users to build their own tools and applications on the existing architecture.
 Understand how it is part of the OpenBB Terminal and the installation process.